vackosar/vackosar.github.io/_posts/2016-07-28-Functional-Foreach-In-Bash.md

 layout: post
 title: "Functional ForEach In Bash"
 date: 2016-07-28
+description: Don't you hate verbosity of Bash's while-do statements when writing in-line scripts?
+No worries, you can improve on that!
 ---

-Don't you hate verbosity of Bash's while-do statements when writing in-line scripts?
-No worries, you can improve on that!

 Instead of writing long-winded